 You may face criminal charges if you have a gathering of more than ten people.
 However, your defense may allege that one of the individuals in the gathering was not supposed to be a part of the gathering or was not close enough to the rest of the group to be considered a part of the group.
 Another defense crafted by a criminal lawyer against the violation may be that you were placed under duress or coercion.
 Any threat of intended harm to force you to perform an action would be considered duress.
 You may have also violated the lockdown order as an act of self-defense.

-With Robert A. Dodell, Attorney at Law, you will be able to obtain the services of a knowledgeable attorney to help you defend against the charges.
+With Robert A. Dodell, is a disorderly conduct lawyer, you will be able to obtain the services of a knowledgeable attorney to help you defend against the charges.